 This issue is bound to receive attention in the coming years, thanks to recent changes in the investment industry.
-Starting in January 2017 (for calendar year 2016), dealers and advisors will be required to provide personal rates of return to their clients.
+Starting in July 2016, dealers and advisors will be required to provide personal rates of return to their clients.
 This disclosure is a step in the right direction: hard as it is to believe, many advisors currently provide no performance reports at all.
 However, reporting personal rates of return can lead to confusion and frustration for both clients and advisors if the results are not properly understood.